Geeks in Phoenix

 How to build a computer

-In this article, I am going to assemble a computer from all the separate components.
-If you don't have all of the tools or are kind of scared of possibly making a mistake, please contact a local computer shop and have them assemble it for you.
-If you live in the greater Phoenix, Arizona area, feel free to give us a call.
+I will assemble a computer from all the separate components in this article.
+If you don't have all the tools or are scared of making a mistake, feel free to contact a local computer shop and have them assemble it for you.
+If you live in the greater Phoenix, Arizona, area, feel free to call us.

 Tools required to build a computer